 Lovingly restoring and extending a collection of heritage buildings to create a unique and distinctive cultural and sporting destination.

 Dating from 1873, Devonshire Park has long been a destination within Eastbourne and for the wider south coast – originally playing host to cricket, tennis, racquets and roller skating for the Victorian middle classes.
 Now, as well as being home to three theatres, it hosts major tennis tournaments including the women’s warm-up contest for Wimbledon.
-However, over the years the facilities have fallen behind competitors and are in need of revitalisation.
+However, over the years the facilities had fallen behind competitors and were in need of revitalisation.

 Eastbourne Borough Council, led by Councillor David Tutt, instigated Devonshire Park’s overhaul, with a view of going much further than simply upgrading the buildings.
-The vision is for it to become a new attraction for the town – somewhere that visitors can enjoy state of the art amenities and a beautiful landscape.
+The vision was for it to become a new attraction for the town – somewhere that visitors can enjoy state of the art amenities and a beautiful landscape.